adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 28/4/20

+* Send one hot labels in OneVsRest to make it multi label.

 ## 27/4/20

 * Famous papers have shady experiments and even shadier implementations.